Arizona Spiders

 picture of a Brown Recluse spider, Loxosceles sabina in Arizona

-Of course the other twenty percent of Arizona spiders draw attention because they either tend to be common house spiders and yard spiders or they tend to be the big, scary and sometimes poisonous spiders that cause many a person to fear all spiders in general.
+The other twenty percent of Arizona spiders draw attention because they either tend to be common house spiders and yard spiders or they tend to be the big, scary and sometimes poisonous spiders that cause many a person to fear all spiders in general.

 The picture shows one of the Brown Recluse spider species that is common in the Southern part of the state near the Tucson area.
 Note the violin looking pattern on the thorax as a key identification clue.